This article was first published March 2015, updated May 2020.

-Because this is the way we wanted to collect feedback, you’ll notice we included a very clear call-to-action button in the email linking through to the survey.
+Because this is the way we wanted to collect feedback, you’ll notice we included a very clear call-to-action button in the email that linked through to the survey.

 Depending on how you want to receive feedback, here are a few ways to make it easy for customers beyond the initial email:

-- By Survey – According to our recent data, 41% of email opens happen on a mobile device.
+- By survey: More than 41% of email opens happen on a mobile device.
 If nearly half of all recipients are opening your email on a mobile device, then it’s important to make sure your survey works on mobile devices as well.
 If it doesn’t, it won’t matter how great your email campaign is, as people will simply drop off before completing the survey.
-Tools like GetFeedback make it really easy to create beautiful, mobile-friendly surveys that will help ensure you get more responses and insights.

-- By phone – If you want to set up phone calls with willing recipients, you’ll need to put a good system in place for scheduling the calls.
+- By phone: If you want to set up phone calls with willing recipients, you’ll need to put a good system in place for scheduling the calls.
 Otherwise, your inbox will be crammed full of back-and-forth emails with recipients trying to coordinate availability across time zones.
-Tools like ScheduleOnce make this easier.
-You simply connect your calendar to ScheduleOnce, and it will show people your availability in their timezone.
-They can then select a time that works for them, and it’s automatically added to both your calendars.
+Simply connect your calendar to a tool like ScheduleOnce, and it will show people your availability in their timezone.
+They can select a time that works for them, and it’s automatically added to both your calendars.

-- By reply email – Getting people to respond to your email with their feedback is one of the best ways to receive responses, but storing, analyzing and sharing the feedback can be difficult.
-Fortunately, our friends at Zapier have a handy solution for this.
-Their email parser can receive the reply emails and convert them into rows in a Google Spreadsheet where you can easily analyze and share the information.
-You simply enter the unique address the parser gives you in the “Reply to” field, and any responses from your campaign will magically appear as rows in your chosen Google Spreadsheet.
+- By reply email: Getting people to respond to your email with their feedback is one of the best ways to receive responses.
+But storing, analyzing, and sharing feedback can be difficult.
+Zapier’s email parser can receive the reply emails and convert them into rows in a Google Spreadsheet, where you can easily analyze and share the information.
+Simply enter the unique address the parser gives you in the “Reply to” field, and any responses from your campaign will appear as rows in a chosen Google Spreadsheet.

-6. Offering incentive in exchange for your customer’s time
+6. Offer incentive in exchange for your customer’s time.

 Offering incentives in customer feedback emails is a huge encouragement for customer participation.
 Feedback email response rates increase by 30% when incentives are included.

-Similar to the bartering system, customer feedback emails provide businesses with a service (providing information the businesses want), and the business is giving the customer something in return (the offer for providing the information.)
+Similar to the bartering system, customer feedback emails provide businesses with a service (giving information the businesses want), and the business is providing the customer something in return (the offer for giving the information.)

-By offering incentives, customers feel like an important component in your business model, which will not only keep them purchasing from your business, but will help advance your business from a customer perspective.
+By offering incentives, customers feel connected to an important component in your business model, which will not only keep them purchasing from your business, but will help advance your business from a customer perspective.